Donate

 It has been over 50 years since the Attica uprising, but the issues of injustice that caused it have not been adequately addressed, so we will be pushing for passage of five bills in the 2025 legislative session.
 Our campaign associate, Warren Allen, who is himself a second look recipient, is working with Communities Not Cages and the Release Aging People in Prison campaign on five bills: The Second Look Act, Earned Time Act, Fair and Timely Parole Act, Elder Parole Act, and Marvin Mayfield Act (to eliminate mandatory minimum sentences).
 These bills taken together address a graying prison population, racial inequities due to mandatory sentence application, and allow rehabilitated persons a second chance at life.

-Listen to Warren Allen speak at New York State Capitol
+Listen to Warren Allen speak at NY State Capitol

 Massachusetts: Second Look and Abolishing LWOP, Joint Venture